utkarshshrivastawa/Machine-Learning-Practice/README.md

 2. Handling Missing Values: Strategies such as imputation, dropping, and using algorithms that support missing values to deal with incomplete datasets effectively.
 3. Feature Extraction from Text Data: Discusses techniques like Bag of Words and TF-IDF Vectorization for converting text into a format suitable for machine learning models.
 4. Standardization and Pre-processing: Emphasizes the importance of data standardization in numerical datasets to ensure uniformity and improve model performance.

+## Contributing
+Contributions are welcome!
+If you find any issues or have suggestions for improvements, feel free to open an issue or create a pull request.